pgadmin-org/pgadmin4/docs/en_US/domain_dialog.rst

 Use the fields on the *General* tab to identify a domain:

 * Use the *Name* field to add a descriptive name for the domain.
 The name will be displayed in the *pgAdmin* tree control.
-* Use the drop-down listbox next to *Owner* to select a role.
+* Use the drop-down listbox next to *Owner* to select a role that will own the domain.
-* Select the name of the schema in which the collation will reside from the drop-down listbox in the *Schema* field.
+* Select the name of the schema in which the domain will reside from the drop-down listbox in the *Schema* field.
 * Store notes about the domain in the *Comment* field.

 Click the *Definition* tab to continue.